-Holders of a Diploma in Hotel Management from American College can continue their studies at a Bachelor's level in a seamless way having all the common modules/credits of the two programmes recognized.
+Holders of a Bachelor's in Hotel Management from American College can continue their studies at a Master's level either in American College or elsewhere.
 Moreover, students from other institutions can transfer their credits into American College based on a standardized academic procedure.
 Prior work experience can also be recognized and lead to an exemption/waiver of up to three (3) modules corresponding to eighteen (18) ECTS.